 In short, while conditional reasoning is not the be-all and end-all of the LSAT, you need to master it in order to do well on the test.
 So, it goes without saying that it deserves attention and practice.

-Imagine you are a lumberjack, and it’s time for the annual lumberjack games.
-There will be contests for chainsaw carving, pole climbing, speed trials for cutting down trees, beard contests, plaid wool shirt contests, etc. I have no idea, really, what happens at lumberjack games, if such things even exist, but go with me on this, will you?
-One of the events at my imaginary lumberjack festival would be log rolling.
-Contestants go out into the middle of a lake, and they stand on a floating log, and they try to remain standing the longest.
-Of course, the log won’t stay still, so it starts to roll in the water, and the lumberjack (that’s you!) walks on the log as it rolls in a way that he stays on top instead of being rolled off into the lake.
+Imagine you are a lumberjack and it’s time for the annual lumberjack games.
+There will be chain saw carving contests, speed trials for cutting down trees, beard beauty contests, etc. Does this actually exist?
+Who knows, but stick with us on this.
+One of the events at this imaginary lumberjack festival is be log rolling.
+Contestants go out into the middle of a lake and stand on a floating log.
+They then try to remain on that log as long as they can.
+Of course, the log won’t stay still, so it starts to roll in the water.
+You walk on the log as it rolls in a way that allows you to stay on top instead of being rolled off into the lake.
 If you fall off your log, then you end up in the water.

-(Those words – if and then – are not the only ones that indicate conditional reasoning.
-Other words like when, only, any, all, unless, must, and many more will clue you in to its presence, and we won’t go into all of those here.
+There it is, folks!
+Conditional reasoning!
+As a note, if and then are not the only ones that indicate conditional reasoning.
+Other words like when, only, any, all, unless, must, and many more will clue you in to its presence.
+We aren’t going into all of those here.
 You can find more about the classic indicators in a lot of our published materials like our course books and the Logical Reasoning Bible.
-For now, we’ll stick with the basic ones used here.)
+For now, we’ll stick with the basic ones used here.